mayadata-io/culture/job-roles/lead-engineer.md

 ### Technical Management
 - Learn new technologies and train the team.
 Allow other colleagues in your team to spend time on learning and playing with new technologies.
-- Listen to new learnings from company and guide them on chosing one that match our requirements.
+- Listen to new learnings from company and guide them on choosing one that match our requirements.
-- Motivate team in writing skills like blogs, whitepapers etc.
+- Motivate team in writing skills like blogs, white papers etc.
 - Always question the status quo -- cannot we automate some step in the process, cannot we use different approach to some tasks (e.g. how we do CI/CD, how we do generate documentation etc.).
 - Promote and keep eye on the proper [code-review techniques](/craft/code-review.md).